komakino/identity/README.md

     * *bool* Whether or not this is a H-number.
 Temporary number used by health care etc.

 ## Changelog

+### v1.3.0
+* Will now throw an exception if number does'nt comply to the implementations allowed input format.

+### v1.2.1
+* Fixed issues with parsing zeros.

+### v1.2.0
+* Added implementation for Norwegian fødselsnummer

 ### v1.1.0
 * Added implementation for Finnish henkilötunnus/personbeteckning